-Such embodied conceptualizations contrast with recent theorizing based on evolutionary psychology and comparative research (e.g., Spelke & Kinzler, 2007).
-This line of argument maintains that early cognitive development is guided by abstract core knowledge (e.g., about objects, actions, numbers, and space), presumably preparing humans to process modal information in a particularly efficient way.
-A somewhat comparable perspective also emerged in associative learning beginning with Seligman's findings indicateing that abstract visual properties promote specific types of learning (e.g., rapid learning of snake- or spider-fear associations, Seligman, 1970).
+A somewhat comparable perspective also emerged in associative learning beginning with Seligman's findings indicating that abstract visual properties promote specific types of learning (e.g., rapid learning of snake- or spider-fear associations, Seligman, 1970).
 Interestingly, preparedness has been shown to be already evident in infants, who rapidly establish fear of snakes even when they had no experience of snakes (DeLoache & LoBue, 2009).
-In other words, in contrast to the the modal-to-amodal trajectory proposal mentioned above, other accounts favor the idea that amodal representations are available even early in development.
-According to this view, rudimentary abstract concepts scaffold the encoding of modal experiences and thereby enrich and re-structure amodal representations (see Figure 5, right side).
+In other words, in contrast to the modal-to-amodal trajectory proposal mentioned above, other accounts favor the idea that amodal representations are available even early in development.
+According to this view, rudimentary abstract concepts scaffold the encoding of modal experiences, enriching and restructuring amodal representations (see Fig. 5, right side).

-Further relevant evidence come from studies employing the looking-while-listening paradigm (Bergelson & Aslin, 2017; Bergelson & Swingley, 2012) to investigate the processes underlying vocabulary learning in infants (Kartushina & Mayor, 2019; Steil et al., 2021).
+Further relevant evidence comes from studies employing the looking-while-listening paradigm (Bergelson & Aslin, 2017; Bergelson & Swingley, 2012) to investigate the processes underlying vocabulary learning in infants (Kartushina & Mayor, 2019; Steil et al., 2021).
 In this paradigm, infants hear spoken words and see two pictures on a screen while their eye-movements are recorded.
-If an infant focuses on an apprpriate object when hearing a label, this is taken as evidence that the infant has learned the label.
+If an infant focuses on an appropriate object when hearing a label, this is taken as evidence that the infant has learned the label.
 The results of such studies appear to provide further evidence that cognitive processing makes use of amodal information even in infancy.
-Specifically, it has been shown that the success of infants matching objects to labels correlates with differences in the frequency with which objects occur in their lives: infants correctly fixate on the labeled object more often when the the difference in frequency between the two objects shown is higher.
+Specifically, it has been shown that the success of infants matching objects to labels correlates with differences in the frequency with which objects occur in their lives: infants correctly fixate on the labeled object more often when the difference in frequency between the two objects shown is higher.
 This result can be interpreted as showing that infants learn to match objects that they frequently see to labels that they frequently hear, which in turn suggest that children's associative learning mechanisms are capable of mapping between experiences in different modalities.
 In terms of our proposed framework, this suggests that the learning mechanisms that lead to the development of abstract, amodal representations are available even at the earliest stages of development.